 Their is always something new and exciting in the rotating exhibit gallery.
 Every few months, the Old Courthouse Heritage Museum puts up a new display that showcases a unique aspect of Citrus County or Florida History and Culture.
-From now until April 2019, come and see the latest rotating exhibit, Manatee Mania!
+From now until the end of May 2019, come and see the latest rotating exhibit, Manatee Mania!
 This exciting new interdisciplanary exhibit combines history, art, and science to give visitors a deep understanding of the manatee's history in Florida and of what may lie ahead in our shared future.

 Pre- History Gallery